-In this section of the project configuration, we select an Activity to be preloaded.
+In this section of the project configuration, we choose an Activity to be preloaded.

-Activity can be defined as a page on the Android app.
+An activity can be defined as a page on the Android app.
 Like how websites have different pages, Android apps have Activities.
 Each activity has two files, the XML (.xml) file to design how it looks and the Java (.java) file to write code in that activity.
 By selecting an empty activity, all other activities can be included.
-This is why all our projects will start with an empty activity.
+This is why all our projects will start with a blank activity.